What is the best chainsaw?

 - Your budget

-Small and mini chainsaws are another option if these are too big for you.
+Small and mini chainsaws are another good option if these chainsaws are too big for what you need.

 - Chain Bar Length: 24 inches